How to Irish Crochet by Ann Reillet

 Shown left is one of Nicky’s afghan designs that I altered to create this Irish chair back cover.

 Tip: When it comes to pattern arrangement, balancing out the motifs is key.
 If you want to have a mirror effect make at least two of each motif and don’t forget to create vine work and leaves.

 3. Prepare a workspace consisting of cambric cloth for penciling (nonpermanent sewing pencil) pattern outlines, thin cardboard such as watercolor paper for stabilizing the cloth, and foam pad or styrofoam that is thick enough to absorb sewing pins, which are used to secure the motifs and border while the net is being made.

 You can read more about the workspace here: http://crochetthread.wordpress.com/2013/06/09/irish-crochet-board-creating-a-workspace/

 4. Decide what you’re going to make.
 I recommend starting with a small item, not larger than a placemat.
 Suggestions: Bib, bonnet , collar, cuff, coaster, corner piece for napkins or place mats, etc…

 5. Pencil or chalk the outline onto cambric (don’t use permanent ink otherwise you can’t re-use the cloth).
 Trace an actual item, such as a bib or collar or create your own design.
-Sometimes I trace the outline of a cut-out paper sewing pattern.
+For clothing, trace the outline of a cut-out paper sewing pattern.